 About Gabure French Bean Stew:

-Gabure is comfort food at it’s best; inexpensive, slow cooked and it just gets better with time.
+Gabure is comfort food at it’s best; inexpensive, slow-cooked and it just gets better with time.
 According to Musette de Jour, “Traditionally, a Gabure would always be on the hearth in Gascony households of last century, being eaten from and added to each day as the flavours intensified and developed as the casserole continued cooking.”

 Today, of course, most of us don’t cook like that, but I can almost imagine it as I tasted this hearty soup.
 According to Musette de Jour, the word “Gabure simply means ‘made with lots of different vegetables’… and the recipe can vary from village to village.”
 Given that, I didn’t see any issues with just adding the vegetables I like to cook with the most, onions, carrots, rutabaga, cabbage and potatoes.
-You can choose what you like for yours.
+You can choose what you like for you.
 Turnips, parsnips, and leeks would be good options, too.

 And while many Gabures are made with confit of duck, others are made with pork or ham, and of course, you know this one is made from my holiday ham bone.
 With the melange of vegetables, having a good stock is really going to be key to having a great Gabure.
 Don’t skimp on the ham or the ham broth and you’re going to have something really special.